-5.15 Program Prerequisite Completion Policy
+5.14 Program Prerequisite Completion Policy

-In recognizing the potential for students to wish to broaden their professional perspectives, and/or build interdisciplinary knowledge bridging two fields of study, when programs are created by content-area experts, they are requested to define minimum content knowledge required for success.
+In recognizing the potential for students to broaden their professional perspectives, and/or build interdisciplinary knowledge bridging two fields of study, when programs are created by content-area experts, they are requested to define minimum content knowledge required for success.
 In instances in which some content-area background knowledge would be required, the faculty designate special "program prerequisite" courses aimed at providing this foundational knowledge.

 Program prerequisite courses are courses that the faculty within a discipline have deemed necessary for entry into a program of study.
-These may be required in instances in which (including but not limited to) a student wishing to pursue a graduate degree in a content area other than that of their undergraduate degree (i.e., a student completing a degree unrelated to the program in which they are applying).
+These may be required in instances in which (including but not limited to) a student wishing to pursue a graduate degree in a content area other than that of their undergraduate degree.

 Prerequisite courses are intended to provide an educational foundation of skills and content that will help students to meet educational and institutional learning outcomes and be successful in their pursuit of a master's degree.
-In the interest of ensuring that students are able to hone these skills in a meaningful manner, FXUA places regulations on the time-period in which our students must complete their prerequisite courses.
+In the interest of ensuring that students are able to hone these skills in a meaningful manner, FXUA places regulations on the time-period in which our students must complete any program prerequisite courses.